Updated August 9, 2023.

 If you can get these tickets, it's definitely worth it!
 You see a lot more than on all the other tours.

 In a nutshell, the Behind the Scenes tour is a two-part tour of Alcatraz:

-The best way to get tickets for this tour is to buy them directly from Alcatraz Cruises, the official seller of the Alcatraz tickets, at alcatrazcruises.com.
+The best way to get tickets for this tour is to buy them directly from City Experiences, the official seller of the Alcatraz tickets, at cityexperiences.com.

 The tickets for the Behind the Scenes tour sell out almost as fast as the night tour, and during the summer are usually sold out a couple of months in advance, so book them as soon as you know your travel dates.

 Behind the Scenes sold out?
-Unfortunately, there's no way to get tickets for this tour when they are sold out, other than checking for cancelations on the alcatrazcruises.com website.
+Unfortunately, there's no way to get tickets for this tour when they are sold out, other than checking for cancelations on the cityexperiences.com website.

-However, there are ways to get the day tour and night tour tickets on sold out days.
+However, sometimes it's possible to get the day tour and night tour tickets on sold out days by doing combination tours.
 See my tips at Alcatraz sold out for how to do it.

-Departures: this tour has two sailings from Alcatraz Landing each afternoon, Thursday through Monday, at 4:20 pm and 4:50 pm.
+Departures: this tour has one sailing from Alcatraz Landing each afternoon, five days a week.

 Return times are posted at Pier 33 and on the dock on Alcatraz Island.